AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-10-14-connectordefect.md

 &nbsp;
 </div>

-From a modeling perspective, Jordan et al. [7] shows that there is connector failure for 0.002 - 0.035 % out of the 100 000 studied systems in USA per year.
+From a statistic perspective, Jordan et al. [7] shows that there is connector failure for 0.002 - 0.035 % out of the 100 000 studied systems in USA per year.
 Also, Baschel et al. [8] outline from O&M reports, where no information is disclosed on the PV installations due to confidentiality agreement, a failure rate of $5.6 \cdot 10^{-9} failures/hour$.
 Another report [9] highlights a share of 6% for connectors among all PV module failures from more than 600 PV systems over several continents.

-## Signature
+## III.
+Signature

 The contact resistance observes three stages according to  the IEC 61238-1-1 standard [10]  as shown in the figure below.
 The initial stages see resistance change as stable areas form after connector installation, followed by a stable phase.
 Those two stages are included in the expected PV system degradation over time.
 In the final accelerated aging stage, resistance very quickly increases as the connector nears its end of life.
 This evolution over time can also be described as exponential [11].